 Threats for both the consumer and the company

-Lack of safety on the internet affect both the consumer and the company.
-Things like remote attacks or hackers targeting sensitive and personal information can heavily affect a company’s processes.
+Lack of cybersecurity measures affect both the consumer and the company.
+Threats such as remote attacks or hackers targeting sensitive and personal information can heavily impact a company’s processes.

 Additionally, humans make mistakes.
-Companies often lose money when people fail to optimise security or even make poor future calculations.
-AIs, and even basic programs, look into the future and can allow for potential complications.
+Companies often lose money when people fail to optimise security or make poor future calculations.
+AIs, or even basic programs, can look into the future and allow for potential complications.

 Machines are not infallible either, however.
-And that’s why it’s necessary that we employ a combination of this technology rather than merely one (like IoT).
+And that’s why it’s necessary that we employ a combination of this technology instead of merely one (like IoT).

 Could blockchain be the answer to making IIoT more secure?